daedon/Fooocus-API-XYZ/README.md

 The curl template has close to 100 parameters, only a dozen or so are set up by default.

-For example, "sampler_name" is hard coded in the curl job template.
+For example, `sampler_name` is hard coded in the curl job template.

 ```
 "sampler_name": "dpmpp_2m_sde_gpu",
 ```

-To make sampler_name one of your variable parameters:
+To make `sampler_name` one of your variable parameters:
 * Edit curl.template and replace `dpmpp_2m_sde_gpu` with `___sampler_name` (keep the quotes).
 ```
 "sampler_name": "___sampler_name",